 If you are unsure about renting out your house or flat and have some questions, feel free to reach out to our friendly team who will be delighted to answer any queries you may have.
 Our directors are landlords too, so we get it.
 With this in mind, we’ve drafted our packages to reflect the services we would like to receive when renting out our own properties.
 You can read more about these services below.

-8.2 DAYS TO FIND A TENANT
+8.2 DAYS TO FIND A CONTRACT HOLDER

 LESS THAN 0.5% ARREARS

 Given our thorough Contract Holder vetting standards, and our strict arrears process, arrears across the full portfolio under our management is less than 0.5%.
 We have the experience to bring arrears situations to a resolution in a timely manner.